 - 4.3.3.1 Metal plates of various sizes may be used (see Appendix C3).
+It is recommended that the size of metal plates be no less than 15cm Ø / 15x15cm at distances from 50 to 150 meters, be no less than 20cm Ø / 20x20cm at distances from 150 to 250 meters, and be no less than 30cm Ø / 30x30cm above 250 meters.
 Metal targets in the general size and shape of authorized paper targets may also be used. - 4.3.3.2 Metal plates do not recognize power and are not subject to calibration or calibration challenges.
 If a metal plate has been adequately and directly hit (i.e. with a full bullet diameter) but it fails to fall or overturn, a Range Officer may declare range equipment failure and order the competitor to reshoot the course of fire, after the faulty plate has been rectified. - 4.3.3.3 Metal plates which fail to fall or overturn when initially hit, but which fall or overturn when hit with a subsequent shot, are not subject to a reshoot.